shubhadeepmandal394/python-music/README.md

 To listen to my composition on Earsketch [click here](https://earsketch.gatech.edu/earsketch2/?sharing=SWqrasTvpVRczWpcxObaCw)

-In order to listen to my compostion, first click on the **Run** button in the Code Editor window, then click on the **Play** button in the Digital Audio Workstation and enjoy my compososed music.
+In order to listen to my compostion, first click on the **Run** button in the Code Editor window, then click on the **Play** button in the Digital Audio Workstation window and enjoy my compososed music.

 ## Skills Gained